centre-for-humanities-computing/DaCy/training/v0.2.0/README.md

 ## Future directions

 ### To do
-- [ ] Add pipeline for training coref model
+- [x] Add pipeline for training coref model
+  - [ ] Test pipeline with Transformer (find a good small model to use)
+    - Maltehb/aelaectra-danish-electra-small-cased
+    -
 - [ ] Add pipeline for training NED model
 - [ ] Add description of manual corrections of the dataset
 - [ ] Check the status of the tokenization issue: https://github.com/explosion/spaCy/discussions/12532